jhsu802701/rails_from_scratch_rails5/02-basic_scripts.md

 ```
 * Follow the instructions in heroku.sh for configuring your local development environment.
 * Enter the command "sh heroku.sh" to deploy your project to Heroku.
+* Go to the URL of your Heroku app.
+You should now see the Rails splash screen instead of the Heroku splash screen.
 * Enter the following commands:
 ```
 git status